 Be aware of electrical assets on your farm

-Working near electrical infrastructure can be dangerous
+Working near electrical infrastructure

 Powerlines, power poles and other electrical infrastructure can all present serious safety risks.
 Do some basic checks before starting work.